Is That a Fish in Your Ear?

 Since Charles XIV John Bernadotte of Sweden, who was French, did not come to the throne of Sweden until 1818, Napoleon would have needed to conquer Sweden from his exile on St. Helena.
 A nice trick.
 So the French did not seize the throne of Sweden.
 Instead, the old Royal family died out, and Bernadotte was chosen for the throne, in part because his military experience was seen as helpful to the Kingdom.
 One is tempted to ask Bellos what battles were fought in the French conquest of Sweden.

 Another habit of Bellos is annoying more than incorrect.
 He is one of the people who seems to think it clever to refer to the Persian language as "Farsi."
 This is the name of the Persian language, , in Persian, not in English.
 With Bellos, I think this would be less annoying were he consistent about it.
 Thus, we see "Persian" on pages 122, 124, 169, 211, 255, and 326 (as "Old Persian"), but we get "Farsi" on pages 244, 246, and 255.
-Both "Persian" are "Farsi" are used on page 255.
+Both "Persian" and "Farsi" are used on page 255.
 The untutored reader might take away from this that Farsi and Persian are different languages, which is not the right impression for Bellos to give.
 He should stick to one or the other.
 Indeed, I do wonder why he alternates.
 It looks a bit like he uses "Persian" when dealing with scholarly sources that say that, but "Farsi" when he is voicing nothing but his own thoughts.

 After beating up on David Bellos on all these points, one might begin to wonder "Why bother?"
 But Bellos is not reluctant to wade in on issues of philosophy of language; and what he does with them is always going to be of interest.
 Much of what he prefers is radiantly correct, but in other areas he has made a mess of it.